ISISComputingGroup/ibex_developers_manual/Reflectometry-Config-Training-‐-Exercise-4.md

 1. Detectors moving on a linear height stage that can tilt towards the beam (SURF, CRISP)
 1. Detectors mounted on another component that moves on an arc around the sample (POLREF, INTER, OFFSPEC)

-For the former, Theta is calculated trigonometrically where the Detector Height is the Adjacent and the distance between Sample and Detector is the Opposite side of the right angle triangle.
+For the former, Theta is calculated via trigonometry, where the Detector Height is the Adjacent, and the distance between Sample and Detector is the Opposite side of the right angle triangle.
 For the latter, the component the detector is mounted on (= a bench or vacuum tank) will have a rotation axis that we can use as readback.

 From a config point of view, we can provide the `ThetaComponent` with a list of downstream components from which Theta's RBV can be derived.
 This is a list as some beamlines may use one of several detectors.
 Theta will look for the next component in the list that is currently active in the beam and derive it's angle from it.